workpatterns/technical-challenge/README.md

 Thanks for doing the WorkPatterns Challenge!
 The challenge consists of a simple app to which you'll add new functionality.
 There is no strict deadline for this challenge.
 The goal of this challenge is to assess your code quality, attention to detail & overall problem-solving ability.

-Please fork the repository with your solution to the challenge and email dmitri@workpatterns.com a link to your fork.
+Please *clone* the repository with your solution to the challenge and email dmitri@workpatterns.com a link.
+We do not recommend forking this repo.

 ## Problem Statement

 A key element of WorkPatterns is the discussion topic, which represents something that a user wants to discuss with their teammates.
 Discussion topics can be created, marked complete, deleted and have subtopics added to them, as shown in the video below:
 ![Alt Text](https://i.imgur.com/xY0UHVC.gif)

-In this challenge, you will take a very simple application that can only create discussion topics and mark them as complete, and add three new pieces of functionality:
+In this challenge, you will take a very simple application that can only create discussion topics and mark them as complete, and add new pieces of functionality:

 1. In the starter code, discussion topics are completed and uncompleted by clicking their checkbox button.
 A completed discussion topic has a green checkbox.
 Please add additional functionality so that all completed discussion topics are placed in a separate list from the uncompleted topics.
 Completed discussion topics should be ordered by when they were completed, with the most recently completed ones at the top.
 If a completed discussion topic is uncompleted, it should return to its original position in the uncompleted list.